kleingerald11-cell/ian-colburn-3.0/sust-student-work/seedling/index.md

 Farm of song is exploring its potential as a multi-usage space, with Ian speaking on the potential of live events, gatherings and other community events on the ‘Farm of Song’ property.

 # **Community & Political Values**

+{% include typography/aside.html class="left" text="
-"My primary focus is on the broader food system in Albuquerque and the surrounding area, and we're wondering about how we get more land in production and all the moving pieces that takes.”(Ian Colburn)
+"My primary focus is on the broader food system in Albuquerque and the surrounding area, and we're wondering about how we get more land in production and all the moving pieces that takes.” -Ian Colburn
+ " %}

 From Ian’s travels around New Mexico finding a sense of community and camaraderie mesh his business model with his ideology.
 Farm of Song is committed to building a nutrient-dense food for Albuquerque and the Sounding Communities.
 Embedding their values of inclusivity their farm is a welcoming space for multicultural, inter generational and queer communities.
 A place for celebrations, poetry readings, movie nights or a peaceful space to relax.
 	Although a small farm they do not compromise on their political values.
 Believing land should be controlled for the people instead of attaining wealth.
-He states he’s not sure how his farm can combat the big industry “[I] know that this sort of work is part of the peace economy that everyone here deserves."
+He states he’s not sure how his farm can combat the big industry “[I] know that this sort of work is part of the peace economy that everyone here deserves." - Ian Colburn

 # **Ecology**
 Geographically, Albuquerque is isolated in a high desert and semi-arid region making the location unique for agriculture.
 Other challenges the farm faces are the limited water resources.
 Instead of adding pesticides or tilling to monocrops the farm focuses on diversity because “when it comes to soil health, you want a diversity of plants and their roots growing for the same reason".
 Creating room for pollinator habitats for their different food sources to thrive during different seasons.